-Executive Directors Mr. Chuang Chun Ngok Boris (Chairman) Mr. Chuang Wei Chu
+Mr. Chuang Chun Ngok Boris (Chairman)

+Mr. Chuang Wei Chu

-Independent non-executive Directors Mr. Lam Man Bun Alan Mr. Lau Chun Fai Douglas Ir Ng Wai Ming Patrick
+Independent non-executive Directors

+Mr. Lam Man Bun Alan

+Mr. Lau Chun Fai Douglas

+Ir Ng Wai Ming Patrick

 Mr. Chuang Chun Ngok Boris is the son of Mr. Chuang Wei Chu.
-They are executive Directors and the Controlling Shareholders.
+They are executive Directors and the controlling shareholders of the Company (the "Controlling Shareholders").
 Save as disclosed in the Prospectus and in this Annual Report, there is no financial, business, family or other material/relevant relationships among the members of the Board as of the date of this Annual Report.
-Biographical details of the Directors, senior management and Company Secretary" in this Annual Report.
+Biographical details of the Directors are set out in the section headed "Biographical details of Directors, senior management and Company Secretary" in this Annual Report.